 The blog does a good job of showing two very bad ways to think about the interpretations of quantum mechanics.
 The first is from the book he reviews (or really, the blog post that he reviews of the book that it reviews).
 In that case, the science journalist author, whose name is of no importance, suggests that all interpretations are valid.
 This seems quite odd to me, especially when most of them are logically contradictory: if you believe in a wave function collapse, then you can't coherently believe in the universal wave function of Everett.
 You can make up a pretty complex and silly rationale if you want to, but it will always end up being incoherent somewhere (and I'm not going to read it to find out where).
 The reason you would want to hold multiple conceptions in your head is to find out places where they disagree -- and then to find an experiment that distinguishes them.

 Motl himself presents to us the second version, which is to deny all interpretations.
 But that is clearly unsatisfactory.
-Although it is called the Copenhagen interpretation (by some, what is meant by that changes), you still have to have some interpretation.
+Although it is called the Copenhagen interpretation (by some, what is meant by that changes from philosopher to philosopher, physicist to physicist), you still have to have some interpretation.
 You have to have some ontological vision of the wave function to assert that information cannot travel faster than light during its collapse, for example, or to state that it would be impossible to ever use it for long distance communication.
 That you refuse to examine your beliefs doesn't mean that they're not there.

 Bricmont does a good job of showing how to deal with interpretations without getting so dogmatic that his assertions become meaningless, just the opposite of Motl